Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Dataset Generation

 \textbf{Union-based Aggregation:} We computed the union of results from all retrievers to create a comprehensive candidate set of potentially relevant chunks.
 This ensures that chunks retrieved by any of the seven models are included in the candidate set, maximizing coverage and recall across different retrieval paradigms yielding $\geq 60$ and $\leq 420$ unique candidate chunks per query across all models.

-\textbf{LLM-based Filtering:} While the ensemble approach boosts recall, it introduces noise via false positives.
-To improve precision, we applied LLM-based filtering to the fused candidate set.
-Using a carefully designed prompt (Appendix~\ref{app:llm_filter_prompt}), a large language model was tasked with retaining only document chunks genuinely relevant to each query, removing those with high lexical or semantic similarity but lacking substantive answer content.
+\textbf{LLM-based Filtering:} While ensembling improves recall, it also introduces false positives.
+To improve precision, we applied LLM-based filtering to the fused candidates using a prompt (Appendix~\ref{app:llm_filter_prompt}) that retains only chunks genuinely relevant to each query, removing lexically or semantically similar chunks lacking substantive answer content.

-\textbf{Quality Validation:} To verify the reliability of our automated annotation process, we randomly sampled $10\%$ queries and manually validated the final annotations.
-This validation confirmed the accuracy of our annotation pipeline.
+\textbf{Quality Validation:} To verify the reliability of our automated annotation process, we randomly sampled $10\%$ queries and manually validated the final annotations to have a precision of 92\%, which confirmed its effectiveness.